What does “UPS” stand for and what is a UPS system for?

 UPS system means “uninterruptible power supply”, abbreviated UPS.
 Translated into English: Uninterrruptible Power Supply (abbreviated UPS”).

 UPS systems are used to ensure the power supply of critical electrical loads in the event of disruptions in the power grid and to ensure the integrity of electronic equipment, computers, servers and other critical systems by providing an immediate source of energy when the main power supply fails or becomes unstable.
-The main function of a UPS system is to provide power to the connected equipment for a limited period of time to ensure enough time to either restore the main power supply or safely shut down the systems.
+The main function of a UPS system is to provide power to the connected equipment for a limited period of time, ensuring enough time to either restore the main power supply or safely shut down the systems.
 This is especially important to prevent data loss, system crashes, and potential hardware damage that could be caused by unexpected power outages or voltage fluctuations.

 Nowadays, power protection is no longer only a means of preventing power outages, but also protects the consumer’s IT against inferior power quality, such as voltage spikes, harmonics or micro-interruptions.